czhangy/UCLA-CS-Electives/Tech-Breadth/MGMT-170/notes.md

 - **Distribution Requirements**: at least 90% of a REIT's taxable income must be distributed as dividends to the REIT's shareholders, otherwise the REIT will pay corporate tax
   - Not truly a pass-through entity, but effectively is to shareholders
   - No entity-level tax under these conditions
+  - The 10% withheld would also be taxed, so most REITs distribute 100% of their taxable income to shareholders
+  - Taxable income => after depreciation
 - **Asset Requirements**: at least 75% of a REIT's assets must be related to real estate, government securities, or cash, and not more than 20% of a REIT's assets can be in taxable REIT subsidiaries (TRSs were authorized by the 1999 REIT Modernization Act)
 - **Income Requirements**: at least 9%% of a REIT's gross income must be from real estate rents, profits from asset sales, mortgage interest income, and REIT dividends received
 - **Net Asset Value (NAV)**: net asset value is an accounting measure of a REIT's net worth, which may or may not accurately reflect its current market value if the REIT's assets have increased or decreased in value relative to their depreciated cost